Friday the 13th Part 2: Filming

 Principal photography took place from October 3 and finished in November 1980, and primarily occurred in New Preston and Kent, Connecticut.
 Special effects artist Tom Savini was asked to work on the film but declined because he was already working on another project, Midnight (1982).
 In addition, he was not receptive to the concept of Jason as the killer in the film.
 Savini was then replaced by Stan Winston.
 Winston, however, had a scheduling conflict and had to drop out of the project.
 The make-up effects were ultimately handled by Carl Fullerton.
 Fullerton designed the "look" for the adult Jason Voorhees and went with long red hair and a beard while following the facial deformities established in the original film in the make-up designed by Tom Savini for Jason as a child.
-Fullerton's look for the adult Jason was abandoned in the sequel, Friday the 13th Part 3, despite the fact that the film took place the following day and was helmed by the same director, Steve Miner.
+Fullerton's look for the adult Jason was abandoned in the sequel, Friday the 13th Part III, despite the fact that the film took place the following day and was helmed by the same director, Steve Miner.
 Some fans have theorized that the sequence showing Jason with a beard and long hair reflects a "dream" rather than a reality because the following sequel picks up with the events showing his face having not happened, and therefore what was represented was Ginny's guess at what he looked like under the burlap sack rather than what he actually looked like, which would excuse the break in continuity.

-Steve Daskawisz was rushed to the emergency room during filming after Amy Steel cut his hand with a machete.
+Steve Daskewisz was rushed to the emergency room during filming after Amy Steel cut his hand with a machete.
 Steel explained, "The timing was wrong, and he didn't turn his pickaxe properly, and the machete hit his finger."
-Daskawisz received thirteen stitches on his middle finger.
-During the subsequent shoot, Daskawisz was forced to wear a piece of rubber over his finger, and both he and Steel insisted on reshooting this scene.
+Daskewisz received thirteen stitches on his middle finger.
+During the subsequent shoot, Daskewisz was forced to wear a piece of rubber over his finger, and both he and Steel insisted on reshooting this scene.
 During one take of Alice being killed by Jason, the ice pick prop didn't retract, injuring King.

-In one scene where Daskawisz was wearing the burlap flour sack, part of the flour sack was flapping at his eye, so the crew used tape inside the eye area to prevent it from flapping.
-Daskawisz received rug burns around his eye from the tape from wearing the rough flour sack material for hours.
+In one scene where Daskewisz was wearing the burlap flour sack, part of the flour sack was flapping at his eye, so the crew used tape inside the eye area to prevent it from flapping.
+Daskewisz received rug burns around his eye from the tape from wearing the rough flour sack material for hours.
 The use of the sack hood was similar to the 1976 film The Town That Dreaded Sundown.

-The scene where Steel's character gets grabbed from behind by an unmasked Jason in the climax took three takes to shoot it right.
+The scene where Steel's character Ginny gets grabbed from behind by an unmasked Jason in the climax took three takes to shoot it right.
 Steel was tense and frightened during filming of the scene.

-Rumors sparked that John Furey left before the film wrapped, as his character does not appear in the end.
+Rumors sparked that John Furey left before the film wrapped, as his character Paul does not appear in the end.
 In truth, his character was not intended to have appeared.